Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Methodology

 The dual-component setup of actor-critic architecture enables it to efficiently learn complex policies in environments with high-dimensional state and action spaces, making it well-suited for a wide range of learning tasks.
 The overall configuration of the AC architecture used in this paper is shown in Fig.~\ref{fig2}.

 In this paper, the authors have employed two simple CNNs to learn the policy and the expected cost at each observation, represented by a $5\times 5$ grid occupied by obstacles.
 Fig.~\ref{fig3} depicts the schematic of the architecture used as actor.
 The output of the actor network is a $5 \times 5$ matrix.
-Then, each column of the output is passed through a softmax function to convert it to a probability distribution.
+Each column of the output matrix is converted to a probability distribution via a softmax function.
 The selected action at each column is sampled from this probability distribution.
-It is worth noting that the distribution obtained from the first column of the output is irrelevant since the first column corresponds to the second point of the B-spline, which is predetermined.
-On the other hand, the critic part takes the $5 \times 5$ matrix as input and estimates the baseline, or the expected cost, to calculate the advantage function.
-The configurations of the critic network is represented in Fig.~\ref{fig4}.
+It is noted that the distribution obtained from the first column of the output is irrelevant since the first column corresponds to the predetermined second point of the B-spline.
+The critic network then takes the $5 \times 5$ matrix as input and estimates the baseline (i.e., the expected cost) to calculate the advantage function.
+The configuration of the critic network is represented in Fig.~\ref{fig4}.
 The loss function used to update the weights of the critic network is Mean Squared Error function:

 where $l$ is the batch size, and $\hat{C}$ is the estimated cost.